-On curved and elbowed streets and also cul-desacs, houses on the outer edge of the curve have characteristics of view terminus dwellings, since they are viewed from along the length of the street.
-In addition, these houses' side elevations can be highly visible.
+On curved and elbowed streets, houses on the outer edge of the curve have characteristics of view terminus dwellings, since they are viewed from along the length of the street.
+In addition, the side elevations of these houses may be highly visible.